google/ExoPlayer/docs/track-selection.md

 ~~~
 {: .language-java}

-Alternatively, it's possible to prevent the selection of track groups for the
+Alternatively, it's possible to prevent the selection of tracks from a specific
-current playlist item only by specifying empty overrides for these groups:
+`TrackGroup` only by specifying an empty override for that group:

 ~~~
-TrackSelectionOverrides overrides =
-    new TrackSelectionOverrides.Builder()
+player.setTrackSelectionParameters(
+    player.getTrackSelectionParameters()
+        .buildUpon()
         .addOverride(
             new TrackSelectionOverride(
-                disabledTrackGroup,
+                disabledTrackGroup, ImmutableList.of()))
-                /* select no tracks for this group */ ImmutableList.of()))
-        .build();
-player.setTrackSelectionParameters(
-    player.getTrackSelectionParameters()
-        .buildUpon().setTrackSelectionOverrides(overrides).build());
+        .build());
 ~~~
 {: .language-java}